 Querying Vespa¶

-This guide goes through how to query a Vespa instance using the Query API and https://cord19.vespa.ai/ and https://search.vespa.ai/ apps as examples.
+This guide goes through how to query a Vespa instance using the Query API and https://search.vespa.ai/ app as an example.

 !pip3 install pyvespa